xarvh/exalted-cypher-system/martial-arts/styles/righteous-devil.md

 Many students of this style hold principles encompassing this code of ethics, though there are some who turn against the moral teachings of their sifus, or who simply learn the martial techniques of the style with no heed for the ethics behind them.

+Mundane Ability: Integrity

+Weapons: Firewand

 Firewands
 ---------
+Firewands are one-shot flamethrowers powered by firedust, a substance found naturally occurring deep in the Southern deserts or synthesized from a variety of exotic reagents found elsewhere in that Direction.

 Firewands can be Light, Medium or Heavy.

-They have Short Range and inflict +1 damage.
+They have Short Range and inflict +2 damage.

 Most firewands must be reloaded after every shot, but more expensive ones exist that can fire multiple times before needing to reload.